RevolutionAnalytics/quickcheck/docs/tutorial.md

 ## Defining assertions

 Unlike `testhat` where you need to construct specially defined *expectations*, `quickcheck` accepts run of the mill logical-valued functions, with a length-one return value.
 For example `function(x) all(x + 0 == x)` or `function(x) identical(x, rev(rev(x)))` are valid assertions -- independent of their success or failure.
 If an assertion returns TRUE, it is considered a success.
 If an assertion returns FALSE or generates an error, it is  considered a failure.
 For instance, `stop` is a valid assertion but always fails.
-How do I express the fact that this is its correct behaviour? `testthat` has a rich set of expectations to capture that and other requirements, such as printing something or generating a warning.
+How do I express the fact that this is its correct behavior? `testthat` has a rich set of expectations to capture that and other requirements, such as printing something or generating a warning.
 Derived from those, `quickcheck` has a rich set of predefined assertions, returned by the function `assert`:

 ```r